oliviersm199/pdfcli/docs/html/_sources/index.rst.txt

      --help  Show this message and exit.

    Commands:
-     delete   Delete pages in a PDF.
+     decrypt  Decrypts a PDF file given a key. delete   Delete pages in a PDF.
-     merge    Merge a set of PDF files together. reorder  Reorder the pages in a PDF. rotate   Rotate a PDF file clockwise or counter-clockwise. split    Split a PDF file into two.
+     encrypt  Encrypts a PDF file given a key. merge    Merge a set of PDF files together. reorder  Reorder the pages in a PDF. rotate   Rotate a PDF file clockwise or counter-clockwise. split    Split a PDF file into two.